MicrosoftDocs/fabric-docs/docs/placeholder.md

 ms.date: 02/09/2023
 ---

-# Welcome to trident-docs!
+# Welcome to Microsoft Fabric docs!

-This is a placeholder file for Trident documentation.
+This is a placeholder file for Microsoft Fabric documentation.
 Content will be updated soon!